Valkea/OC_AI_04/README.md

 ```

 ### Finally,
-let's configure and run the virtual environment for Jypiter notebook
+let's configure and run the virtual environment for Jupyter notebook

 #### Install jupyter kernel for the virtual environment using the following command: